 To enable Optical Flow when using the Speed/Duration controls, change the Time Interpolation to Optical Flow.
 After making this change, you’ll have to render the footage before playing it back.
 Choose Sequence > Render In to Out.

 Using Optical Flow to smooth a speed ramp is just a little bit different.
 Right-click and choose Time Interpolation > Optical Flow.
 Render.

 But Optical Flow isn’t perfect—because Premiere Pro is generating entirely new frames, some issues like warping and artifacting can occur.
 For best results, shoot against a simple, static background.
 The more detail and movement Premiere has to interpret; the more likely something will be off.

-Level Up With Plugins
+Level Up with Plugins

 If you frequently work with slow motion and high frame rate cameras, it could be worth it to invest in software designed specifically for the task.
 For precise retiming, you can try a plugin like Twixtor that will essentially do the same thing as Optical Flow but at a higher level.
 Starting at $330, however, it’s an investment and one that still won’t replace a high frame rate camera.
 If you only work with slow motion on occasion, you’ll be just fine adjusting in Premiere Pro.

 In short, if you’re trying to be the next Slow Mo Guys, you’re going to need to invest in a fancy camera.
-If you need to retime a clip to fit an edit, emphasize an action in your YouTube Video, or create a little drama, Premiere Pro alone or in tandem with some 60fps footage will do you just fine.
+If you need to retime a clip to fit an edit, emphasize action in your YouTube video, or create a little drama, Premiere Pro alone or in tandem with some 60fps footage will do you just fine.